-Specialists for designing and conducting tours are trained in colleges, technical institutes and tourism institutes, as well as on the geography department of the Universities.
-This way is suitable for school leavers who wish to receive both the profession, and the diploma of higher education.
-The disadvantages of this way include the duration of the study and the presence in the program of some subjects, which will not be useful for the future work (but you need to spend time on these).
+Specialists for designing and conducting tours are trained in colleges, technical institutes, and tourism institutes, as well as in the geography department of the Universities.
+This way is suitable for school leavers who wish to receive both the profession and the diploma of higher education.
+The disadvantages of this way include the duration of the study and the presence in the program of some subjects, which will not be useful for future work (but you need to spend time on these).
 The advantage is the fundamental character of this education, allowing in the future to open an office, and not only to conduct tours.

-The advantage of this method is that here you get only what you need for your work: you’ll learn the basics of rhetoric, logistics, psychology and know how to make routes, show exhibits, communicate within the etiquette rules, etc. And still you’ll be told how to advertise your services: via printed media, site for guides and tourists, with the help of business cards and recommendations.
+The advantage of this method is that here you get only what you need for your work: you’ll learn the basics of rhetoric, logistics, and psychology and know how to make routes, show exhibits, communicate within the etiquette rules, etc. And still, you’ll be told how to advertise your services: via printed media, a site for guides and tourists, with the help of business cards and recommendations.

 Another advantage of the courses is a short training period (2-3 months).
-There students have time both to learn theory and tighten up practical skills.
-And at the end they get certificates that one can safely show to customers.
+Their students have time both to learn theory and tighten up practical skills.
+And in the end, they get certificates that they can safely show to customers.

-Courses are suitable for those who have already found their "niche", have knowledge in some area and are ready to share it with others.
-These are people with a profession of historian, literary critic, architect or enthusiastic researchers of the native land.
+Courses are suitable for those who have already found their "niche", have knowledge in some area, and are ready to share it with others.
+These are people with a profession of historian, literary critic, architect, or enthusiastic researcher of the native land.

 Students can hone their guide skills on each other

-The success formula, apparently, consists in combined professionals training and independent activities.
-The latter include extending the knowledge on the topics of excursions, making new routes and so forth.
+The success formula, apparently, consists of combined professional training and independent activities.
+The latter includes extending the knowledge on the topics of excursions, making new routes, and so forth.
 That is the way to become a guide which will be recommended by tourists to their friends and acquaintances.